izzydoesizzy/todevjobs/README.md

 # TODevJobs
->A public repo for Developer Jobs in Toronto
+>A public repo for posting Developer Jobs in Toronto
 <hr>

 ## How to submit a new job